Pandawan/deno_notify/README.md

   - I need to figure out a good way to handle platform-specific features while retaining easy to use and understand typings/documentation.
   - Features like actions, subtitle, hints, etc.
 - Custom app icons are only applied if the notification requesting it is the first one being sent on mac
+  - This means an app icon cannot be changed once set, and cannot be changed even if it wasn't set in the first one.
 - Using a custom app icon on mac sometimes crashes
   - From my own experience, this seems to happen with non-default applications.
   - [See this GitHub issue for more information](https://github.com/h4llow3En/mac-notification-sys/issues/8)